 Data or Analytics Product Manager

 The Data or Analytics Product Manager has a strong focus on data management and analysis.
 Prior to becoming an Analytics Product Manager, they may have been in an analyst or data science team with experts at SQL or python.
-They are one of the most informed product manager types and in strong demand with ML or AI products.
-They may be found in a small start ups, creating data based UX or work with a data scientist.
+One of the most informed product manager types & in strong demand with ML or AI products.
+These PMs may be found in a small start ups, creating data based UX or work with a data scientist.
 Best at analysing and optimising where there is available data rather than innovating and creating new functionality where there is no data.